 Several hundred companies, governments, and civil society and non-governmental organizations have committed to zero deforestation initiatives.
 However, all may not have fully realized the enormousness and complexity of the challenge in committing to zero deforestation, and it appears that some did not know exactly what they stepped into.
 What is clear though, is that this endeavour is very much at the initial stage of development, and early work and experimentation is showing the way to putting in place what is needed.

 This silver anniversary edition of ETFRN News brings together 40 contributions from 100 experts and practitioners.
 They share their experiences, and suggest ways to improve the effectiveness of zero deforestation commitments through public-private collaboration and other models.

 ETFRN News 58 presents different views across a range of commodity value chains, including how companies and smallholders are working together to build deforestation free supply chains.
 It reviews publicly announced commitments and on-the-ground impacts, and how implementation challenges are overcome.
 It looks at how socio-economic and environmental impacts and trade-offs are addressed, links between private commitments and government policy and regulations, and how transnational and civil-society initiatives help or hinder them.

 Publisher: Tropenbos International

-Keyword(s): corporations, deforestation, forest management, forest restoration, forests, logging, smallholders, supply chains, sustainable supply chains, value chains, zero deforestation
+Keyword(s): corporations, deforestation, forest management, forests, logging, smallholders, supply chains, sustainable supply chains, value chains, zero deforestation